 First of all, this page includes the Orkney and the Shetland Islands as well as Norway.
 These used to be owned by the Norwegians until they were given away as a royal wedding dowry in the 15th century.
-The main reason I have combined them with Norway though, is because this is where I met and travelled with my future wife.
+The main reason I have combined them with Norway though, is because this is where I met and travelled with my future wife, Felicity.
 We are got married in Australia on the 10th of August 2002 .
-She is an Australian, from Sydney, but working in London where she has taught music since 1996.
-Her name is Felicity, and apart from having dubious taste in men (namely me), she is absolutely adorable.
+She is an Australian, from Sydney, but was working in London where she has taught music since 1996.

 We met in a hostel on the Orkney Islands.
 She walked into the kitchen, and we said hello, perhaps a few other pleasantries.
 I didn’t think too much about it, but later, I was going to the (one and only) pub with an Italian travel writer I was sharing a room with.
 I ran into Felicity again, and told her where we were going and invited her to join us.
 Half an hour later, she joined us, and the two of us just talked like long lost mates.
 We had a common interest, travel.
 She has travelled through much as Asia and Europe herself.